-Your transition summary / letter might contain information as follows...
+Your transition document might contain information as follows...

-- Child's name and date of birth - Dates the child has attended your provision - Your contact details so the other setting can speak to you about information sharing - Child's photo and artwork (independent mark making, crafts etc) - Notes about the progress the child is making across the 7 areas of learning, with a focus on the 3 prime areas until they are established - Information about the child things they like doing, places they enjoy playing, favourite toys, games, books, songs etc. Where possible, ask the child and parents to contribute.
+- Child's name and date of birth - Dates the child has attended your provision - Your contact details so the other setting can speak to you about information sharing - Child's photo and artwork (independent mark making, crafts etc) - Notes about how the child is progressing in the 7 areas of learning and development, with a focus on the 3 prime areas - Information about the child things they like doing, places they enjoy playing, favourite toys, games, books, songs etc.